VPAC/rsa/doc/MANUAL_INSTALL.md

 ###Creating database (from the command line)

-To create `rsa` database from the command-line, run a command such as that below - substituting values for `rsa` database name and accessing user as appropriate:
+To create RSA database from the command-line, run a command such as that below - substituting values for RSA database name and accessing user as appropriate:

 	$ sudo -u postgres createuser -D -A -P ula
 	$ sudo -u postgres createdb -O ula uladb